i18next/ng-i18next/README.md

 # Changelog #

+v0.2.5
+- fixed some minor bugs (in filter)

 v0.2.4
 - removed unnecessary code in provider.js
 - fixed issue #14 where auto detection of language didn't work